cncoulter/cncoulter.github.io/_posts/2016-09-28-Children-of-God.md

 ---
 layout: post
 title: "Children of God by Mary Doria Russell"
 permalink:
 published: true
 date: 2016-09-28 18:31
-category:
-tag:
+categories:
 - reading
+tags:
+- Mary Doria Russell
 ---

-***Children of God* by Mary Doria Russell.
-New York: Fawcett Books, 1999.**
+<p style="color: gray;">New York: Fawcett Books, 1999.</p>

 Mary Doria Russell wrote this awesome book called *The Sparrow*.
 It’s a tale of Jesuits, space-travel, and first contact with an alien world.
 I wholeheartedly recommend it.
 If you read and enjoy *The Sparrow*, chances are you’ll also enjoy its sequel, *Children of God*.